timmckague/timandvictoria/src/pages/blog/2019-03-29-hike-the-rota-vicentina-part-2.md

 Distance hiked: 21.5km\
 Trail time: 9:20 to 15:45

 We were on the trail earlier today with the intent of getting to enjoy Zambujeira do Mar in the daylight.
 We had noticed a bakery in town the evening prior and hoped that we could pick up a tasty breakfast treat.
-Alas, it wasn’t open, no surprise there as a lot of establishments in these towns seem to shut down entirely during the off-season.
+Alas, it wasn’t open - no surprise there, as a lot of establishments in these towns seem to shut down during the off-season.
 Good thing we had some roasted almonds and snack bars to get us through to dinner!

 Almograve is back a little from the coast, so we had a kilometre of walking before we reunited with the ocean. _Welcome back old friends_, we hear the waves whisper.